Treasures of Grace

 Payments:

-Check Payments - If paying by check, make it out to Treasures of Grace and just drop it in the collection bin.
-(No envelope necessary)
+Check Payments - If paying by check, it should be made out to Treasures of Grace and dropped in the payment collection bin in the Mom Snack Room, no envelope necessary, on co-op mornings.

-Cash Payments - If paying by cash, seal your payment in an envelope (provided at the Mom’s Snack Table).
+Cash Payments - If paying by cash, seal your payment in an envelope (some are provided at the collection bin).
 On the outside of the envelope, write your name, reason for payment, and the total amount.
-Put your completed envelope in the payment collection box on tge Mom's Snack Table.
+Put your completed envelope in the payment collection bin in the Mom Snack Room.

 Withdrawals and Cancellations:

-If a family withdraws from Co-op after initially applying or re-enrolling but before the Orientation Meeting in August, they will not receive a refund of their application/re-enrollment fee ($25).
-However, they will not be responsible to pay the remaining Co-op dues ($175).
+If a family withdraws after initially applying or re-enrolling but before July 1st, they will not receive a refund of their application/re-enrollment fee ($50).
+However, they will not be responsible to pay the remaining co-op dues of $150 or any class/supply fees.

-If a family withdraws after the Orientation Meeting in August, they will not receive any refunds.
-This includes the application/re-enrollment fee ($25), co-op dues ($175) and any class fees.
+If a family withdraws after July 1st, they will not receive any refunds.
+This includes the application/re-enrollment fee ($50), co-op dues ($150) and any class/supply fees.

-If a family signs up for a Field Trip and cancels, they are responsible for any fees associated with with the trip and will not be refunded.
+If a family signs up for a Field Trip or event and cancels, they are responsible for any fees associated with with the trip or event and will not be refunded.
 Families needing to cancel from a field trip are encouraged to find another family to take their place.
 The two families will need to work out the finances between themselves.

 Purchases and Reimbursements